chefomar/blog/_posts/2022-2-9-deploy-a-highly-available-rabbitmq-cluster-in-oci.md

     ```

 14. Repeat in RabbitMQ server 3.
-15. Execute `rabbitmqctl cluster_status` in all three VMs, you should get similar output as the below:
+15. Execute `rabbitmqctl cluster_status` in all three instances, you should get similar output as the below:

     ![Cluster status](/assets/images/rabbitmq-oci/cluster-status.png)